roman-milk/roman-milk.github.io/teacher-is-mistaken.md

+===

-  ****** Teacher Is Mistaken Ch.
-15 ****** byStoryTeller07© Angela shuffled back to her room after muted goodbyes to her friends.
+Angela shuffled back to her room after muted goodbyes to her friends.
 Each of them was happy and embarrassed for different reasons.
 All she could think about was those two young guys taking her mother.
 While in a state of rapturous pleasure, she hadn't been able to prevent it, though she would still be in real trouble for letting it happen, when her father returned home.

   By the time she noticed the two of them using her helpless mother, it was too late.
 They hadn't realised who it was they were using like a common whore.
 What could she have done?
 Shouted at her friends to stop fucking her mother?
 Should she have pleaded with them to pull their cocks from her mother's mouth and pussy?